ethereum-optimism/community-hub/src/docs/protocol/deposit-flow.md

 A deposit transaction may or may not have assets (ETH, tokens, etc.) attached to it.

 The process is somewhat similar to [the way most networking stacks work](https://en.wikipedia.org/wiki/Encapsulation_(networking)).
-Information is encapsulated in lower layer packets on the sending side, and then retrieved in those layers on the receiving side before being available
+Information is encapsulated in lower layer packets on the sending side, and then retrieved and used by those layers on the receiving side while going up the stack to the receiving application.

 ![Overall process](../../assets/docs/protocol/deposit-flow/overall-process.svg)